CivicTechWR/WRvotes/docs/resources/getting-informed.md

   much will the solutions cost?
 Who will be hurt and who will benefit?

-## Why do you recommend debates and all-candidates Meetings?
+## Why do you recommend debates and all-candidates meetings?

 On this website we frequently recommend people watch debates and all-candidates meetings?
 Why?